 The cleanup page was introduced in the previous release, mainly containing a view of the state of the history cleanup and a table with statistics about it.

-To give even more insights about the behaviour of the history cleanup, this release comes up with a new metrics chart about the deleted process/decision/case instances and batch operations.
+To give even more insights about the behavior of the history cleanup, this release comes up with a new metrics chart about the deleted process/decision/case instances and batch operations.

 Although the chart looks similar to the Cockpit Dashboard metrics charts, it uses a logarithmic scale instead of a standard linear one.
 The use of a logarithmic scale makes it possible to see small metrics values, regardless of the differences in scales between the data sets.